fat-tire/resolve/README.md

 Several years ago, [VertexStudio](https://vertexstudio.co/) committed a [method for containerizing DaVinci Resolve to github](https://github.com/VertexStudio/docker-resolve).
 Unfortunately, it didn't quite work for me on newer versions of Ubuntu/Resolve.
 Still, that earlier repository was very helpful as a reference, so thanks to @rozgo for the great write-up in his [README.md](https://github.com/VertexStudio/docker-resolve/blob/master/README.md), which you should probably look at as well for a bit of context and some more info on why this might be worthwhile, and some more tips.

-## So, to sum up-- what's the big advantage of a using a container?
+## So, to sum up-- what's the big advantage of using a container?

 Besides running DaVinci Resolve in its actual intended operating system (CentOS) without ever leaving the comfort of your own non-Centos Linux machine, containers offer some other big advantages: